 Day 4 – Hiking Wanaka

 Two other hikes around Wanaka include Rob Roys Glacier (full day) and Mt Iron (2 hours round trip).
-I hope to have those hiking guides up on the site soon too.
+You can take a look at the Mount Iron Track Hiking Guide and Rob Roy Glacier hike up on the site for more about those trails.

 Day 5 – Enjoy Wanaka / Drive to Franz Josef